orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

     - and the op189 output -> not relevant due to safe diode and capacitor
     - removing R20 stops the leak -> hint at OPA189 or cap C34
     - removing C34 changes nothing -> final clue for OPA189
-- that may never occur with a real harvesting source
+- that may never occur with a real harvesting source (or work as a hard-to-detect offset)
 - baking pcb off (80 °C, 30min) had no effect (mentioned in datasheet)
+- this leakage is often not existent when SMU is freshly started for the day -> firmware-update to 3.4.0 (2021-04, from 3.2.2 2016-04) did not help
+    - see profile 25, whole voltage range, down to 0 uA
+- changing R20 (Feedback-Lowpass) to 100R or 10k does not change behaviour
+- tests with solar-cell (SM101K09L) shows that 2uA is near to dark environment
 - TODO:
     - reverse position of diode and shunt
-    - lower R20 (Feedback-Lowpass) to 100R
-    - test with solar cell
-    - first pwr-on of the day often works without this fault?!? see profile 25, whole voltage range, down to 0 uA
     - OPA189 speaks of (8.3.3) input bias current clock feedthrough (switching input to correct intrinsic offset)
     - -> it seems to be the "zero-drift" feature of OPA189 that gets triggered wrongly
     - worst outcome: 1-2 uA offset in measurement